 - You have the agreed deposit available

 - You’ve agreed a firm completion date for the sale and this date is noted in the contract

 - There are no outstanding issues remaining to be settled between you and the seller

 Your solicitor will deliver your signed contract to the seller's solicitor and you’ll receive a copy of the version that the seller has signed.
 From this point onward, both you and the seller are legally committed to the deal.

 We recommend following these steps after you exchange contracts with the seller:

 Moving home is hassle.
 Make it easier on yourself with our free concierge service.
-Our partners at Just Move In can set up your utilities, notify your local council, arrange packing and unpacking services, clean your property and more – all alongside actually moving your possessions to your new home.
+Our partners at Just Move In can set up your utilities, notify your local council, arrange packing and unpacking services and more – all alongside actually moving your possessions to your new home.
 It’s completely free to John Charcol clients.